Embargoes and Export Control Laws and UPPS No 02.02.10

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Associate Vice President for Research and Director of Federal Relations; senior reviewer of this UPPS
+Associate Vice President for Research and Federal Relations; senior reviewer of this UPPS

 Provost and Vice President for Academic Affairs